-According to a most recent industry report, total sales volumes in the sector registered record high growth even after the increase in food costs.
-Starting in September 2015, the sector saw an upturn in sales volumes (and in the average menu price per customer, up 4.2%) due to the increase of consumer spending for eating-out and the number of foreign tourists, although some adverse weather in November 2015 negatively impacted sales.
+According to a most recent industry report, total sales volumes in the sector registered steady growth even after a decrease in consumer spending on overall food costs.
+Starting in September 2016, the sector saw a 3.3 % increase in total sales (and in the average expenditure per customer, up 1.7%) due to increases in corporate spending and the increased purchases by foreign tourists, despite adverse weather in summer 2016 negatively impacting sales.
 The Japan HRI industry expects sales growth to continue until at least the Tokyo Olympic Games in 2020.

-The quick-service restaurant (QSR) sector's sales volume declined abruptly in 2014 until the middle of 2015, due to a series of food safety scandals involving a few of the large scale QSR chains in Japan.
-However, QSR sector sales have recovered since the third quarter of 2015 due to major efforts to rehabilitate the sector's food safety image and development of new and attractive menus in rapid succession.
+The quick-service restaurant (QSR) sector's sales volume finally began to recover in 2016, after a series of food safety scandals involving a few of the large QSR chains in 2014.
+QSR sector sales began to rebound in the third quarter of 2015 due to major efforts to rehabilitate the sector's food safety image and the development of new and more appealing menus.

-Chart 4: Sales of 194 major restaurants (with 33,224 outlets),
+Chart 4: Sales of 187 major restaurants (with 36,077 outlets),